 After pregnancy and baby loss, there are so many milestones, occasions, holidays and celebrations that continue in the world around us, and it can be hard to know how to cope when you are struggling with a devastating personal loss.

-We recently spoke to all of our counsellors here at Petals and asked them what advice they tend to give when speaking about this to their clients.
-Below we have summarized their top 5 tips.
-We hope they will provide you with some guidance and support.
+We spoke to all of our counsellors here at Petals and asked them what advice they tend to give when speaking about this to their clients.
+Below we have summarised their top five tips.
+We hope they will provide you with some guidance and support this festive season.

 Please note: although these have been written with Christmas in mind, they can be applied to any religious, cultural or social occasion.